dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 In this article, you learn how to create ASP.NET MVC 5 data model applications using Entity Framework (EF) 6 and Visual Studio.
 This tutorial uses the Code First workflow.
 For information about how to choose between Code First, Database First, and Model First, see [Create a model](/ef/ef6/modeling/).

 This tutorial series explains how to build the Contoso University sample application.
 The sample application is a simple university website.
 With it, you can view and update student, course, and instructor information.
-Here are a few of the screens you create:
+Here are two of the screens you create:

 ![Students_Index_page](creating-an-entity-framework-data-model-for-an-asp-net-mvc-application/_static/image1.png)